-Canadian-approved lifejackets are designed to turn an unconscious or incapacitated person faceup in the water.
-Lifejackets are available with varying amounts of flotation and turning ability.
 Canadian approved Lifejackets are stamped or labelled indicating that they are approved by Transport Canada, the Canadian Coast Guard or the Department of Fisheries and Oceans.

-Monitor:
+• Monitor:

 An individual who assists the Teacher with a group of students, (e.g., Volunteer, Qualified Instructor) and has a responsibility to monitor student behaviors for the duration of the activity.